 To explore future life for the work across a range of online and digital platforms.

-Future life
+Future Exploitation

 To advise and assist with the organisation of press nights and other events, forging solid networks with other organisations, funders, producers and tour bookers.